emilps/fjelltg/src/pages/solutions/2020-03-23-evaporator.md

       standards (PED, ASME, JIS, GOST, DNV, Lloyds, Bureau Veritas etc..)
 The dryer has a unique endurable patented rotor design without traditional welded stays exposed to tear, wear, fatigue and corrosion.
+    description2: >-
+      ## Legacy

+      In the year 2000 Fjell Technology Group AS decided to develop a robust and energy efficient disc dryer specially designed for modern manufacturing methods like robotic welding.
+We had a competent staff with senior personnel having experience from design, manufacturing and installation of about 2000 Stord dryers since the introduction of the technology, wich took place in the late 50ies.

+      We added some young innovative engineers skilled in state of the art engineering design and analysis techniques.
+The result was the Fjell Turbo Disc Dryer with a unique patented disc design, based on efficient manufacturing techniques.
+    headerimage: /img/td440.jpg
     infobox1: >-
       ## Advantages